-An applicant must identify as Indigenous and be a full-time professional, practicing journalist with experience.
+An applicant must identify as Indigenous and be a professional, practicing journalist with experience.
 Teams may apply, but the team leader must be an Indigenous journalist and the lead decision-maker of the project.

 About the Fund